 How To Select The Best Plants For Kokedama

 Usually, sphagnum moss or hypnum moss is used and holds the root ball together with a network of wires and ties.
 Apart from looking pretty, the moss accomplishes two important things:

 Creating a moss ball is a work of love and is something that will take a bit of time and energy.
 It’s supposed to be a meditative experience and is one that incorporates many aspects of ikebana – the Japanese art of flower arrangement and home gardening.

 If you have a bit of patience, though, you’ll be able to create a beautiful kokedama moss ball that will be able to last for years as long as you take care of it and ensure that it has proper nutrients and water!

-Most kokedama moss balls are designed to be indoor plants.
+Most kokedama moss balls are designed to be indoor plants, but depending on the plant you choose, you can also hang your kokedama outside.
 They’re a way of encapsulating the heart and design aspects of traditional Japanese moss gardens.

 As many cities in Japan have slowly developed into urban supercenters, these expansive outdoor moss gardens have started to become a “thing of the past.”
 Kokedama represents an effort to preserve the spiritual significance of moss into a small plant that can be placed in the home as a constant reminder of beauty and harmony in nature.

 As we mentioned, you can use a wide variety of different houseplants (or even outside plants) in your moss ball.
 If you want your kokedama to last a while, then you’ll want to start by selecting a plant that blooms year-round.